Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 When calculating the number of business days in the issue/triage automation, the built-in logic considers Monday-Friday as business days.
 The logic doesn't consider any holidays.
 {{< /hint >}}

-### ITA01TF.1-2
+### ITA01BCP.1-2

-If a bug/feature/request/general question is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
+If a bug/feature/request/general question that has the labels of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>" and "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" is not responded to after 3 business days, then the issue will be marked with the "<mark style="background-color:#850000;color:white;">Status: Response Overdue 🚩</mark>" label and the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
 The AVM core team will also be assigned on the issue.

-### ITA01BCP.1-2
+### ITA01TF.1-2

-If a bug/feature/request/general question that has the label of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>" is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
+If a bug/feature/request/general question that has the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" label assigned is not responded to after 3 business days, then the issue will be marked with the "<mark style="background-color:#850000;color:white;">Status: Response Overdue 🚩</mark>" label and the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
 The AVM core team will also be assigned on the issue.

 ### ITA02BCP.1-2

-If after an additional 3 business days there's still no update to the issue that has the label of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>", the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
+If after an additional 3 business days there's still no update to the issue that has the labels of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>" and "<mark style="background-color:#850000;color:white;">Status: Response Overdue 🚩</mark>", the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
+The "<mark style="background-color:#FF0000;color:white;">Needs: Immediate Attention ‼️</mark>" label will also be assigned.

 ### ITA02TF.1-2

-If after an additional 3 business days there's still no update to the issue, the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
+If after an additional 3 business days there's still no update to the issue that has the "<mark style="background-color:#850000;color:white;">Status: Response Overdue 🚩</mark>" label assigned, the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
+The "<mark style="background-color:#FF0000;color:white;">Needs: Immediate Attention ‼️</mark>" label will also be assigned.

 ### ITA03BCP

-If after 5 days (total from start of issue being raised) and no response the Bicep PG GitHub Team will be tagged and assigned to the issue to assist.
+If there's still no response after 5 days (total from start of issue being raised) on an issue that has the labels of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>", "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>", "<mark style="background-color:#FFFF00;">Type: Security Bug 🔒</mark>" and "<mark style="background-color:#850000;color:white;">Status: Response Overdue 🚩</mark>", the Bicep PG GitHub Team will be tagged and assigned to the issue to assist.
+The "<mark style="background-color:#FF0000;color:white;">Needs: Immediate Attention ‼️</mark>" label will also be assigned.

 ### ITA03TF

-If after 5 days (total from start of issue being raised) and no response the Terraform PG GitHub Team will be tagged and assigned to the issue to assist.
+If there's still no response after 5 days (total from start of issue being raised) on an issue that has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>", "<mark style="background-color:#FFFF00;">Type: Security Bug 🔒</mark>" and "<mark style="background-color:#850000;color:white;">Status: Response Overdue 🚩</mark>", the Terraform PG GitHub Team will be tagged and assigned to the issue to assist.
+The "<mark style="background-color:#FF0000;color:white;">Needs: Immediate Attention ‼️</mark>" label will also be assigned.

 ### ITA04